railsuser2014/openobject-doc-book-en/6/6_17_Purchases/6_17_Purchases_workflow.rst

 OpenERP supports several methods of calculating and automatically updating product costs:

-* Standard Price: manually fixed, and

-* Standard Price: revalued automatically and periodically,
+* Standard Price: manually fixed, and revalued automatically and periodically,

 * Average Price: updated at each receipt to the warehouse.